List of The Amazing World of Gumball characters

-The Amazing World of Gumball characters appear in the British-American animated sitcom The Amazing World of Gumball.
+The Amazing World of Gumball characters appear in the animated sitcom The Amazing World of Gumball and revival series The Wonderfully Weird World of Gumball.
 The series revolves around the daily life of 12-year-old cat Gumball Watterson and his family—adoptive brother Darwin, sister Anais, and parents Nicole (née Senicourt) and Richard.
 Other Elmore Junior High students also have recurring roles.
 Creator Ben Bocquelet conceived The Amazing World of Gumball in 2007 while working for Cartoon Network Development Studio Europe, and based several of its characters on previous characters he had created for commercials.